Hookah lounge: Health concerns

 Hookah bars are a growing public health concern.
 Many hookah users do not understand the health risks that come along with the practice.
 Common incorrect beliefs include that shisha is not addictive and that the smoke contains fewer toxic chemicals and carcinogens.
 However, hookah smoke contains many of the same toxic chemicals found in cigarettes and it has not been shown to be safer.
 The tobacco contains nicotine and is addictive.
+The World Health Organization reports that, based on available evidence, waterpipe tobacco smoking carries health risks comparable to those of cigarette smoking.
+It also notes that access to waterpipe use has expanded globally, particularly through cafés and lounges that are frequented by teenagers and young adults.
 The water does not filter out the carcinogens or other harmful chemicals are not filtered out.
 Hookah users breathe in many harmful chemicals, such as carbon monoxide, nicotine, polycyclic aromatic hydrocarbons, and aldehydes.
 Like cigarettes, breathing in these chemicals cause many health problems, such as cancer, heart disease, lung disease, periodontal disease, and low birth weight in babies whose mothers smoke it.
 It has been shown that waterpipe tobacco contains 27 known or suspected carcinogens, as well as significant concentrations of toxicants thought to cause addiction, heart disease and lung disease.
 Traditional charcoal-heated hookahs deliver nine to ten times more carbon monoxide than do standard cigarettes.
 There have been multiple published reports of acute carbon monoxide poisoning caused by narghile (waterpipe tobacco/hookah).
 Hookah smokers sometimes take in so much carbon monoxide, an odorless, poisonous gas, that they develop carbon monoxide poisoning.
 Carbon monoxide poisoning causes dizziness, nausea and vomiting, irritability, rapid fall in blood pressure, and chest pain, and often must be treated in hospital emergency departments.
 This is sometimes known as "hookah sickness".
 Hookah smoking can also be harmful to non-smokers since hookah releases many harmful substances (including particulate matter, nicotine, and carbon monoxide) in the air that are breathed in by anyone in the area.

+Public health studies measuring indoor air quality in hookah lounges in the United States and other countries have reported elevated concentrations of carbon monoxide and fine particulate matter, with air quality in many venues classified as “unhealthy” or “hazardous” under U.S. Environmental Protection Agency standards.
+The authors concluded that poorly ventilated hookah lounges can expose employees and patrons to potentially harmful levels of indoor air pollution.

 Due to the health concerns, many cities seek to create tougher restrictions for shisha bars, and some want them shut down altogether.